escoolstop/CSCUScheduler-frontend/README.md

 # firebasevue3
-CSCUScheduler is a senior project about web application that can creates scheduler from selected course and tracks previously selected course.
+CSCUScheduler is a senior project about web application that can create scheduler from selected course and tracks previously selected course.
 CSCUScheduler is developed with JavaScript, Vue.js Framework, Node.js and Firebase.

 ## Project setup
 ```